 Short-term familiarity can serve as a basis for good performance in every condition of these studies—that is the basis for the short-term recognition design.
 Long-term familiarity is likely a factor because there is ‘bleed over’ from prior trials.
 Participants are unlikely to be able to focus exclusively on only the recent list when retrieving from memory.
-Indeed we have obtained evidence demonstrating this factor in prior studies (REFERENCES HERE).
-Long-term familiarity differs among conditions: Considering all trials, in both CM and VM every picture has been seen as both targets and foils equal numbers of times.
-In almost all reasonable models, the extra long-term familiarity for both targets and foils will degrade the difference due to short-term familiarity, because familiarity will act on a ratio scale.
-Speaking qualitatively, if there are short-term familiarities on some scale of 10 vs 5 for targets vs foils, adding long-term familiarity of 10 to both will produce values of 20 vs 15.
-This may be contrasted with AN, where there is no long-term familiarity and the difference would be 10 vs. 5.
-Thus familiarity alone would predict better performance for AN than both CM and VM, which would be equal.
+Indeed researchers have obtained evidence demonstrating this factor in prior studies of short-term probe recognition (e.g., Monsell, 1978; Nosofsky et al., 2014).
+Long-term familiarity differs among conditions of the present side paradigm: Considering all trials, in both CM and VM every picture has been seen as both targets and foils equal numbers of times.
+In almost all reasonable models, the extra long-term familiarity for both targets and foils will degrade the ability to use their difference in short-term familiarity to make decisions.
+Without turning to quantitative modeling one can see this as a matter of familiarity operating on a ratio scale.
+Speaking qualitatively, if there are short-term familiarities on some scale of 10 vs 5 for targets vs foils, adding long-term familiarity of 10 to both will produce values of 20 vs 15, producing a much smaller ratio.
+Such degradation of performance due to long-term familiarity will not occur for AN pictures, because these have no long-term familiarity.
+In our toy examples the AN difference would remain 10 vs. 5.
+Thus familiarity alone (both short- and long-term together) would predict better performance for AN than both CM and VM, which would be equal.